-Restorative Dentistry for Little River and Myrtle Beach, SC
+Restorative Dentistry for Little River and North Myrtle Beach

 Most people experience tooth injury, decay, or damage at some point in life.
 In fact, recent studies estimate that nearly 70% of adults have lost at least one tooth.
 Teeth are vital to your self-confidence, your diet, and your overall health.
 Dr. Emily Hortman provides modern tooth restoration and replacement options that look natural and last a lifetime.